THX2112/Mozzi/README.md

 ###sound synthesis library for Arduino

 Tim Barrass
 version 2015-05-11-20:23

+***

+####Modified for EuroArdCore

+Add "#define EAC 1" to mozzi_config.h to use with EuroArdCore (already done).

+Tested with "AUDIO_MODE STANDARD"

+All examples should work without modification, aside from changing/adding controls.

+To Do:

+-   Both DAC channels.
+-   Test "HIFI" mode.

+***

 Currently your Arduino can only beep like a microwave oven.
 Mozzi brings your Arduino to life by allowing it to produce much more complex and interesting